-The next time you train you need to add more resistance or do more work (more weight or repetitions) to cause enough stress to damage the muscles again since they are now a bit tougher after recovering from the previous workout.
+The next time you train you to need to add more resistance or do more work (more weight or repetitions) to cause enough stress to damage the muscles again since they are now a bit tougher after recovering from the previous workout.

 This process is so slow that you might not notice any significant improvement after a couple of workouts, but when you keep doing the exercises consistently in a progressive manner you start noticing improvement.